amanuense/CPAP_data_uploader/README.md

 - Respects CPAP machine access to SD card
 - Tracks uploaded files (no duplicates)
 - Scheduled uploads with timezone support
-- Web interface for monitoring and testing
+- Responsive web interface for monitoring and testing
+- Automatic retry mechanism with progress tracking
+- Structured logging with INFO/WARN/ERROR levels

 ## For End Users